Changes At The Station

 Not that I listened that often.
 Why would any of us want to listen to the same commercials, the same kind of chatter, the same records?
 Being away from the microphone was being away from work.
 But Larry had a major advantage: longevity.
 Repeating his name on the air for years.
 In broadcasting, enduring at the same spot on the dial remains a rarity.

 Meanwhile the jazz show was developing a following, including kids from Atlantic City High.
-And Howard was always telling me not to “push” jazz on my other shows, so that if Bob featured Stan Kenton, it was fine.
+And Station Manager Howard Green was always telling me not to “push” jazz on my other shows, so that if Bob Richter featured Stan Kenton, it was fine.
 If I did it, I was chastised.

 Duke: “The band is my instrument.
 When I write something today, I want to hear it tomorrow, I’m kind of impetuous that way.”